Death of David Dungay Jr.: Death in custody

 In December 2015, Dungay was serving a sentence for assault, aggravated attempted sexual intercourse and party to robbery and was due to be released the following January.
-On the morning of 29 December, he obtained some biscuits and rice crackers from his belongings and proceeded to start eating them in his cell when guards ordered him to stop due to his diabetes.
+On the morning of 29 December, he obtained some biscuits and rice crackers from his belongings and began eating them in his cell when guards ordered him to stop due to his diabetes.
 After he refused or ignored the orders to stop, several correctional officers entered his cell, restrained him and moved him to another cell so that he could be better observed by a camera.
 Dungay strenuously resisted the restraints and was injected with the sedative midazolam.
 Shortly afterwards, while still being restrained, Dungay became unresponsive.
 Despite immediate administration of CPR by prison officers and health staff, the calling of an ambulance and further efforts to resuscitate him by ambulance paramedics, Dungay did not regain consciousness and was declared dead at 3:42pm.